Patient stories are part of the standard of care at a National Cancer Hospital System

 We’re a specialty cancer care provider with hospitals in Atlanta, Chicago, Philadelphia, Phoenix, and Tulsa.
 Our mission is very simple: we aim to help patients win their fight against cancer using advanced technology and a personalized approach to their care.
 We’re also very proud to be known as one of the most transparent cancer providers when it comes to the publication of our treatment results.
 Specifically, we publish for 11 cancer types, and that’s a rarity today; among the approximately 1,500 cancer care providers in the U.S. who report results to the National Cancer Database, fewer than 100 make their results available to the public.
 We view this transparency as fundamental to our commitment to patient centricity.

-You have forged a partnership with StoryCorps to provide CTCA patients with the opportunity to share their cancer journeys.
-Tell us a bit about the inception and goals of the partnership?
+You have forged a partnership with StoryCorps to allow CTCA patients to share their cancer journeys.
+Can you tell us a bit about the partnership's inception and goals?

 The partnership began four years ago.
 We were intrigued by the concept of StoryCorps in and of itself, for one main reason: we are very sensitive to the voices and stories of patients.